Originally published January 12, 2021, updated May 10, 2022

 Multi tenant vs single tenant environments both have unique properties that make them great for a range of applications.
 Now that you know the pros and cons of single-tenant and multi-tenant systems, which one is right for your business?

 Multi-tenant architecture is quickly evolving, and for many small-scale B2C eCommerce businesses, it’s a great starting point.
-However, forward-thinking developers, growing B2C, and B2B eCommerce brands should give serious consideration to a single-tenant environment.
+However, forward-thinking software development teams, growing B2C, and B2B eCommerce brands should give serious consideration to a single-tenant architecture.
 When it comes to scalability, security, and added control, there’s just no other equal.

-For B2B eCommerce businesses in particular, the granular control offered by single tenancy architecture is vital.
-For these companies, the increased flexibility to customize their store, the ability to back up data, and exercise control over maintenance is mission-critical.
+For B2B eCommerce businesses, in particular, the granular control offered by single tenancy architecture is vital.
+For these companies, typically large enterprises, the store customization options, optional configurations, the ability to back up data, and exercise control over maintenance are mission-critical.

 The more you can control your digital environment, the better you can fine-tune for more efficiency, higher sales, and a better experience for your customers.